 Today, 66% of U.S. Unitarian Universalist (UU) congregations and 94% of Canadian UU congregations are recognized as Welcoming Congregations.

 In 2012, Northwest was officially recognized by the Unitarian Universalist Association as an Accredited Green Sanctuary.
 The program, founded by the UU Ministry of Earth, was designed to give life to the vision that we can create a world in which all people care for the living Earth.

 At Northwest, we have installed a solar array on our roof top, continually improve our energy efficiency and have an active Earth Ministry program.
 We have a beautiful religious home situated on a five acre wooded lot and take seriously our responsibility to preserve and protect the health, vitality, beauty and diversity of our larger home, planet Earth.

-Social Justice: Standing on the Side of Love
+Social Justice: Side With Love

 At Northwest, we engage with other Unitarian Universalist congregations in joint action to support access to healthcare, living wages, family-oriented immigration policies, workplace equality and other issues impacting the quality of life in our communities.